 - Do neither, and move to New Zealand to be a tour guide.

-My friend explored more options then realized he didn’t actually want to start a new business, but was just avoiding fixing his current situation.
+After exploring more options, my friend realized that he didn’t actually want to start a new business, but was just avoiding fixing his current situation.

 Great insight comes only from opening your mind to many options.
 Brainstorm them all, from the hybrids to the ridiculous.
 It takes under an hour, but has always helped my friends feel less stressed, think clearly, and get excited about decisions that used to feel like dilemmas.